jay0lee/chrome-extension-dev-template/README.md

 # Chrome Extension Development Template
 This is a template repository that automates Chrome extension development and hosting in an enterprise environment.
+This is based on [Google's instructions for hosting an extension outside the Chrome Web Store](https://developer.chrome.com/docs/extensions/how-to/distribute/host-on-linux).

 When you make changes to the code in the extension/ directory, a GitHub Action will take care of:
 1. Compiling the extension.
 2. Hosting the compiled extension on GitHub pages.
 3. Providing the proper update.xml file so the extension auto-updates for browsers including force-installed extensions.